-As the UPRR continued across Nebraska, the Sioux, Cheyenne, and Arapahoe tribes understood that the railroad represented a threat to their way of life and lightning-quick raids nearly stopped construction in 1867.
+As the UPRR continued across Nebraska, the Sioux, Cheyenne, and Arapaho tribes understood that the railroad represented a threat to their way of life, and their lightning-quick raids nearly stopped construction in 1867.
 The UPRR convinced the U.S. Army to hire Pawnee scouts under the direction of Major Frank North, effectively creating a buffer around the construction crews.

 Chinese Laborers on the Central Pacific

-Historian David Bain wrote that after watching the Chinese crew of the Central Pacific Railroad (CPRR) build an astounding 10 miles of track in one day, Union Pacific Railroad (UPRR) engineer Grenville Dodge immediately sent a telegram to headquarters saying, “Fire our Irish workers and hire the Chinese instead.”
+Historian David Bain wrote that after watching the Chinese crew of the Central Pacific Railroad (CPRR) build an astounding ten miles of track in one day, Union Pacific Railroad (UPRR) engineer Grenville Dodge immediately sent a telegram to headquarters saying, “fire our Irish workers and hire the Chinese instead.”
 The CPRR was initially skeptical that these workers could handle anything beyond basic labor.
-Chief Engineer James Strobridge, in fact, was reluctant to hire the Chinese, but because white laborers were so difficult to find and keep in California, he agreed to try a crew of 50 men.
+Chief Engineer James Strobridge, in fact, was reluctant to hire the Chinese, but because white laborers were so difficult to find and keep in California, he agreed to try a crew of fifty men.
 These men won praise for their hard work and reliability, and soon the CPRR agreed to hire more of the Chinese, eventually employing about 10,000.
-Although Strobridge was reluctant to have them work on complicated work such as masonry, his contractor Charlie Crocker noted, “Did they not build the Chinese Wall, the biggest piece of masonry in the world?”
-By the Golden Spike Ceremony, they were performing all the labor on the line including the prestigious assignment of laying the rails.
-These workers were attempting to earn about $300 enabling them to buy farms back in China.
+Although Strobridge was reluctant to have them work on complicated work such as masonry, his contractor, Charlie Crocker, noted, “did they not build the Chinese Wall, the biggest piece of masonry in the world?”
+By the Golden Spike Ceremony, Chineses workers were performing all the labor on the line, including the prestigious assignment of laying the rails.
+These workers were attempting to earn about $300, enabling them to buy farms back in China.
 But after the railroad was finished, and despite systemic discrimination, many of them remained in the United States constructing new railroad lines or working in mines.